andrzejenne/oddin/README.md

 ```

 ## How it works
 PHP classes can have magic methods.
-The __get magic method is invoked every time you want to use inaccessible property.
+The __get magic method is invoked every time you want to use unset property.
-Property can be undeclared or private/protected from outside.
 DIResolver uses parser to get dependency metadata from class or deprecated property annotations.
 InjectsOnDemand trait defines magic __get method, which handles all our property requests.
 Once property is initialized by trait, magic method is not called again.